/Blog

 • EHS incidents often lead to costly shutdowns.
 Knowing exactly what downtime costs your company and comparing it to the cost of EHS software can provide a powerful argument for investment.
 If you don’t have a recent example, look to industry cases.
 For instance, a fatal accident on the Maersk Interceptor shut down an oil field for six days, costing stakeholders $4.5 million in lost production.
 In contrast, the average cost of EHS software is $200,000.

-• Connect with sustainability goals.
-Most companies now have public sustainability targets, such as net zero by 2050 or broader ESG and CSR commitments.
+• Connect it to sustainability.
+Many CEOs now have public sustainability targets, such as net zero by 2050 or broader ESG and CSR commitments.
 So, show how EHS software can help meet these targets.

-• What is the roadmap for future IT updates?
+• What’s the roadmap for upcoming IT changes?

 5. Win over HR and union reps

-Focusing on the financial benefits of digital EHS tools is crucial when building your business case.
+Focusing on the financial benefits of digital EHS software is crucial for your business case.
 But let’s not forget the human element—worker safety and well-being are climbing higher on the corporate priority list.
 Tapping into this angle can win the support of HR and union reps.
 Here’s how you can make it count:

-• In industries like manufacturing, where worker health and safety are high-stakes, unions have significant influence.
-If you can show that EHS software will directly improve working conditions, you’ll likely get strong backing from union representatives—and their opinion can carry a lot of weight with senior leadership.
+• Involve unions early by showing that EHS software will directly improve working conditions.
+Their opinion can carry a lot of weight with senior leadership.

 Final tips on securing buy-in for your new EHS tool